 In 2001, like today, Newburyport was a very attractive place to live with its residents enjoying a high quality of life.
-As a result, land and housing values tended to be on the higher than those of surrounding communities.
-High land and housing values can be positive for a community, but often were a barrier to creating and maintaining housing that is affordable to all ages and demographics.
+As a result, land and housing values tended to be higher than those of surrounding communities.
+High land and housing values can be positive for a community, but often are a barrier to creating and maintaining housing that is affordable to all ages and demographics.
 In 2001 the community recognized that there were no "starter homes" - homes that young professionals could buy and begin to raise their families.
 Even rental rates were too high for the average working person to afford.

-To address these concerns, the 2001 Plan suggested adopting Inclusionary Zoning (where a percentage of housing units being developed would have to be affordable to working families), create incentives for developers to include an affordable unit within their project and also look toward surplus municipal land to determine if it could be a good fit for affordable housing.
+To address these concerns, the 2001 Plan suggested adopting Inclusionary Zoning (where a percentage of housing units being developed would have to be affordable to working families), create incentives for developers to include an affordable unit within their projects, and also look for surplus municipal land for affordable housing development.
 The City has made moderate progress on this priority.
-While inclusionary zoning has not been adopted city-wide, it does exist in certain overlay districts around the City.
-Density bonuses are allowed for developers who incorporate affordable units into their projects.
-Through the Newburyport Affordable Housing Trust, there is a subsidy to developers to help offset the high costs of construction in exchange for the production of affordable housing units.
-Another major step toward accomplishing our affordable housing goals is the local- and state-adopted Housing Production Plan, which identifies specific strategies with timelines that will increase our housing diversity and provide more affordable housing opportunities in Newburyport.
+While Inclusionary Zoning has not been adopted city-wide, it does exist in certain overlay districts around the City.
+There continues to be a decline in rental housing with many apartments being converted into condominiums resulting in a lowered rental stock with higher rents.
+The Zoning Ordinance allows for residential density bonuses when developers incorporate affordable units into their projects.
+Through the Newburyport Affordable Housing Trust, there is a subsidy program for developers to help offset the high costs of construction in exchange for the production of deed-restricted affordable housing units.
+Another major step toward accomplishing the City's affordable housing goals is the local- and state-adopted Housing Production Plan, which identifies specific strategies that will increase housing diversity and provide more affordable housing opportunities in Newburyport.
+Both legally deed-restricted affordable housing units (due to their smaller size, which often translates into lower rental rates) are needed to ensure diversity of the housing stock and to provide much-needed housing for residents and employees of all socio-economic levels.